PRUBHTEJ/Python-Projects/Movie-Recommendation-System/Readme.md

 The dataset used for the purpose of this project is movielens-100k, and is available here:
 [ml-100k](https://github.com/PRUBHTEJ/Py-ML-Projects/tree/master/Movie-Recommendation-System/ml-100k)

+The following DataFrames have been used: df, ratings, corr_of_movie

 The code for this project is available here: [code.ipynb](https://github.com/PRUBHTEJ/Py-ML-Projects/blob/master/Movie-Recommendation-System/Code.ipynb)